 3.1.27

-unspecified behaviour:
+unspecified behaviour

 use of an unspecified value, or other behaviour where the C Standard provides two or more possibilities and imposes no further requirements on which is chosen in any instance

 Note: For example, unspecified behaviour is the order in which the arguments of a function are evaluated.
 Unspecified behaviours are listed in the C language standard, ISO/IEC 9899 Annex J.1.